-As shown in Table 9, the correlation between expected period utility and inflation expectations is generally dropping as the probability of nominal wages re-negotiation, γ , drops, regardless of whether the inflationary shock is demand- or supply-sided.
-Furthermore, as the nominal wage indexation to past inflation increases, the correlation between expected period-utility and expected inflation increases when the inflationary shock is demand-sided, but it is statistically insignificant when the inflationary shock is supply-sided.
-The results in Table 9 highlight that, on average, a.
-In Appendix C we explore in more details the implied correlation between expected utility and inflation, when the economy is shocked with a demand and cost-push innovations.
-We find that the correlation between the two can be non-linear in the two parameters governing nominal wage rigidity, but the implications of that non-linearity is beyond the scope of the present paper.
+As shown in Table 8, the correlation between expected period utility and inflation expectations in the model is strongly dependent on the extent of wage rigidity: the higher the share of workers whose wages are rigid, γ , the greater the negative correlation between expected inflation and expected period utility, as captured by the coefficients on the interacted $\gamma \times E_t \pi{t+1}$.
+Consistent with our empirical findings, the model exhibits a sticky wage channel to explain consumers' dislike of inflation.
+These findings hold whether the inflationary shock originates on the supply side or the demand side.
+Meanwhile, period utility is increasing in the degree of nominal wage indexation to past inflation, ζ_w , once again regardless of whether the shock originates on the supply or the demand side, because this mechanism helps to generally insulate consumers from high inflation.
+The interaction between indexation and expected inflation is only positive and statistically significant under a demand shock, but it is statistically insignificant when the inflationary shock is from the supply side.
+Similarly, the impact of other parameters on expected utility depends on the source of the shock.
+On its own, a higher probability of having a fixed wage tends to lower utility under a demand shock, but it raises utility modestly under a cost-push shock.
+In Appendix H we explore in more detail the implied correlation between expected utility and inflation when the economy is shocked with a demand or a cost-push innovation.
+We find that the correlation between the two can be non-linear in the two parameters governing nominal wage rigidity, but the full implications of the non-linearities are beyond the scope of the present paper.